-Class participation: Each week, after reading the book chapter for the next class, you will prepare comments or questions for classroom discussions.
+Each week, after reading the book chapter for the next class, you will prepare comments or questions for classroom discussions.
 Class participation will be evaluated on the basis of the following:

-- Consistent seminar attendance. - Evident preparation for discussion about text chapter/assigned readings. - Quality and level of active involvement in class discussion. - Contributions to idea sharing about class members' behaviour change projects.
+- consistent seminar attendance (note that attendance will be taken within the first 15 minutes of the lecture). - evident preparation for discussion about text chapter/assigned readings - > quality and level of active involvement in class discussion